spuithori/svelte-ionic-app/README.md

 Vite has its own svelte version for integration - https://vite-plugin-pwa.netlify.app/frameworks/svelte.html

+And I have opted to create my own version and deviate from the SvelteKit generation routine as documented in Vite.
+I think the PWA part in SvelteKit and Vite may need a bit of better understanding on my end (or better documentation on their end?) - at least, the PWA implementation and generation works on this end - as far as I can see.

 ## How to contribute?
 Would you like to contribute to this project?
 Great!